dfinity/dre-airflow/README.md

 Now you can tell your IDE to use the specific venv `python` binary.

+### Running Airflow or its code

-To actually run tests, you will have to create an Airflow home directory, from which you can then run Airflow or tests, and set a few environment variables.
+To actually run tests or Airflow itself, you will have to create an Airflow home directory, from which you can then run Airflow or tests, and set a few environment variables.
 By convention the folder is `airflow` under this repository.
 Here is how you do that:

 ```
 export PATH=$PWD/venv/bin:$PATH